SHOWS AND TICKETS

-Jenna, a waitress and expert pie-maker, is stuck in a small town and a loveless marriage.
+Inspired by Adrienne Shelly's beloved film, Waitress tells the story of Jenna (Katharine McPhee).
+A waitress and expert pie-maker, Jenna is stuck in a small town and a loveless marriage.
 When a baking contest in a nearby county offers her a chance at escape, she must weigh her existing commitments against a rare shot at freedom and recognition.
 Her customers, coworkers, and the town's handsome new doctor all offer her conflicting recipes for happiness — but Jenna must ultimately decide for herself.

 Winner of three Tony Awards!